History & Milestones

 Milestones and Highlights

-Compumedics’ Neuroscan Orion LifeSpan™ MEG receives US Food and Drug Administration (FDA) approval in the United States, following installation at Barrow Neurological Institute in Arizona.
+Compumedics’ Neuroscan Orion LifeSpan™ MEG receives US Food and Drug Administration (FDA) approval in the United States.
 USA sites can now use the MEG for routine clinical examinations and bill for insurance reimbursement.
 This is a significant milestone for the company’s MEG sales and marketing efforts.

 Compumedics signs a master agreement with leading US-based healthcare provider, Adventist Health System.
 The agreement is for Compumedics to be an Adventist’s qualified vendor across all 48 of their hospital campuses, for supply of Compumedics suite of sleep, neurological monitoring, and brain research (Neuroscan) systems and consumable/supplies range.